Almost everyone uses Google Docs nowadays, but unless you’re using Google Docs add-ons, you’re probably not getting the most out of the tool.

 2. Yob Graph Editor

-Yob Graph Editor allows you to insert formulas, equations, and graphs into Google Docs.
+Yob Graph Editor lets you put in formulas, equations, and graphs into Google Docs.
 You have some chart and graph ability in Google Docs under Insert → Chart or by importing from Google Spreadsheets; Yob expands upon that functionality.

-It allows you not only to write out equations, but to graph them.
+It lets you not only write out equations but also graph them.
 You can decide the design and font of the graph, how close or far away you want the view, and how you want to label the axes and lines.